YouTube Shorts Algorithm Explained + Tips to Grow in 2025

 How Does The YouTube Shorts Algorithm Work?

-So, how does this algorithm work to rank content?
 The network uses a series of signals and “triggers” as they are called, which determine how content is organized on each user’s feed.
 These signals are based on different metrics based on a user’s interactions, watch history, searches, etc.

 The top signals in which YouTube uses to rank its Shorts content are the following:

-YouTube Shorts Algorithm Tips to Grow in 2024
+YouTube Shorts Algorithm Tips to Grow in 2025

 Think Audience, Not Algorithm

-The goal of YouTube Shorts is to cater to users’ behaviors and interests, the algorithm will favor what your audience wants to see.
+Since the goal of YouTube Shorts is to cater to users’ behaviors and interests, the algorithm will favor what your audience wants to see.
 Of course, you can’t always predict this perfectly, but when it comes to content creation, putting yourself in the shoes of your ideal audience is important.

-Satisfaction > Watch Time
+Satisfaction Over Watch Time

 Therefore, the network runs recommendation surveys to ask users a few questions about a video they just watched, which they then take into consideration for choosing content.